gjbex/Scientific-Python/source-code/README.md

 * [`cellular_automata.ipynb`]: Jupyter notebook illustrating the use of matplotlib.
 * [`diffusion_limited_aggregation.ipynb`]: Jupyter notebook illustrating the use of numpy and matplotlib.
+* [`ising_model.ipynb`]: Jupyter notebook illustrating the use of numpy and dependency injection in simulation design.
 * [`lennard_jones.ipynb`]: Jupyter notebook illustrating the use of numpy, scipy, sympy and matplotlib.